ScienceArtMagic/DELVE/README.md

 ### Model Architecture and Objective

-Autoregressive hybrid of Mamba v1 SSM, RWKV v4 RNN, and two decoder-only Transformer architectures (Pythia and OpenLM) - all based on the GPT-NeoX 20b tokenizer.
+Autoregressive hybrid of Mamba v1 SSM, RWKV v4 RNN, and two decoder-only Transformer architectures (Pythia and RedPajama Incite) - all based on the GPT-NeoX 20b tokenizer.

 Combined single model upcycled from these individual pretrained models, after each goes through SVD low-rank approximation for extreme parameter reduction.